Sandra Klemmer, MS, RD, LDN, CNSC, RYT

 - Disordered, dysregulated, and disorganized eating

-- Weight concerns (I work from a Health At Every Size - or HAES - approach)
+- Health behavior change (I work from a Health At Every Size - or HAES - approach: our work is guided by the behaviors & wellbeing, not your weight)

 - Heart healthy eating - including management of cholesterol, heart disease, congestive heart failure, high blood pressure